franc136/Lake-Michigan-Sailing-Passage-Conditions-Analysis-2018-2022/README.md

 2. Many of the fields in the original raw data were listed as "99" or "999" in situations where the readings seemed inaccurate.
 To verify the data integrity, I reached out to a representative from the National Buoy Data Center to verify the readings.
 After a follow-up with NOAA, it was confirmed that readings of "99" or "999" were situations where the data was not recorded or there was a technical error with the buoy.
 In these situations (which occurred inconsistently across all categories) the data fields were replaced with a "null" value.

 ## Data Cleaning and Manipulation

+To clean the data, I used Microsoft Excel and logged all my changes in a [Changelog](
 ## Analysis and Visualizations

 ## Summary and Recommendations